gomax22/nlp-assignments/README.md

 For the first assignment, I prepared Jupiter notebook for explaining text normalization using the Natural Language Toolkit (NLTK) library.
 The notebooks covered the following operations:

-- Corpus loading: The first step was to load a corpus of text data to be normalized.
+- **Corpus loading**: The first step was to load a corpus of text data to be normalized.

-- Corpus statistics: I performed some basic exploratory data analysis to understand the corpus, including word frequency analysis and visualization.
+- **Corpus statistics**: I performed some basic exploratory data analysis to understand the corpus, including word frequency analysis and visualization.

-- Tokenization: I used NLTK's tokenization functionality to break down the text into individual words or tokens.
+- **Tokenization**: I used NLTK's tokenization functionality to break down the text into individual words or tokens.

-- Lemmatization: I used NLTK's WordNetLemmatizer to reduce each word in the corpus to its base or root form, which can help with standardization and normalization.
+- **Lemmatization**: I used NLTK's WordNetLemmatizer to reduce each word in the corpus to its base or root form, which can help with standardization and normalization.

-- Stemming: I also implemented stemming using NLTK's PorterStemmer, which is the process of reducing words to their base form by removing the suffix.
+- **Stemming**: I also implemented stemming using NLTK's PorterStemmer, which is the process of reducing words to their base form by removing the suffix.

 The notebooks were designed to provide a clear and thorough explanation of the text normalization process using NLTK.